jnozzi/cocoadev.com/markdown/ScriptingLanguage.md

 Jython - http://www.jython.org is very powerful.
 It combines Python (interpreted) with Java's classes.

-General/PyObjC might also be an option.
+PyObjC might also be an option.